ChAndreas/chandreas.github.io/_posts/2019-01-29-build-chromium-android.md

 date:	Tue Jan 29 17:32:51 EEST 2019
 ---

-How to build chromium for Android with Hardening Patches.
+How to build chromium for Android.

 **Download Tools**